 A pacer (pace runner or safety runner) is any individual who accompanies an entrant for any distance greater than 100 yards.

 PACERS ARE ONLY ALLOWED TO ACCOMPANY 100M RUNNERS!
-One pacer at a time may accompany each runner from the Little Bighorn River footbridge aid station going out (30 miles) to the Finish of the race.
+There are NO Pacers allowed in the 50, 32, 18 mile events.
+One pacer at a time may accompany a 100 mile runner from the Sally's Footbridge aid station going out (30 miles) to the Finish of the race.

 Vehicles are not allowed on the Tongue River Canyon Road from the Trailhead to the finish at Scott Park.
 We encourage you to meet your runner by either walking, running, or biking on the road.
 A crew runner may accompany the competitor on the final course section into the park, but must only do so on foot, or on a bike.